Dynamical deconfinement transition driven by density of excitations

 where, for a finite system with $N$ spins, $1 \leq j \leq N-1$ and $1 \leq n \leq N-j-1$.
 The first term is diagonal, $V_{\alpha,N}(j,n)$ is the total potential energy above the ground state (fully polarized), and the second off-diagonal term is the spin flip term, which is responsible for the shift, expansion, and contraction of the domain wall kinks.
 The projected Hamiltonian \ref{eq:2kinkham} can be diagonalized on the basis $\{\ket{j,n}\}$ and the masses of the mesons can be extracted from the energy spectrum.
 The matrix we need to diagonalize is

 where,

 is the potential energy of excitation of the two kink states $\ket{j,n}$ above the ground state.
-This model provides a good description of confinement in a long-range Ising chain in the limit $N \rightarrow \infty$ where the confining potential increases monotonically with distance between the coupled domain walls.
-However, for a finite spin chain, the confining potential increases with the separation of the kinks up to a characteristic length, after which it starts to decrease.
-This behavior is more severe for smaller $\alpha$ so the energy spectrum of equation \ref{eq:2kinkham} does not provide a good prediction for the masses of the mesons as $\alpha$ is decreased.\\
+This model provides a good description of confinement in a long-range Ising chain in the limit $N \rightarrow \infty$ where the confining potential increases monotonically with distance between the coupled domain walls.\\